 The best time to have a sugary treat is directly after a meal.
 This is when you have a lot of saliva being produced in your mouth, so it washes the sugar away.
 Sugary treats should only be consumed in moderation.

 The oral environment is meant to be at a neutral pH.
 When we eat or drink anything acidic, the pH drops, and it takes about 30 minutes to return to neutral again.
-It is when our mouths are in the acidic state that cavities can form.
+When our mouths are acidic cavities can form.
 This is why frequent snacking can lead to cavities because the pH in our mouths remains acidic for long periods of time.

 Considerations for having acidic foods and drinks: